swagtop/bevy-flake/docs/tweaks.md

 ### Using the mold linker

-Add mold to the `developShellPackages` list:
+Add mold to the `shellPackages` list:
 ```nix
 shellPackages = with pkgs; [
   cargo-zigbuild